No-Bake Energy Bites

 - toasted coconut

 - old fashioned oats

 - chia seeds (optional)

-To make the no bake energy bites, just stir all of those ingredients together until combined.
+To make the no bake energy bites, just stir all of those ingredients together in a large bowl until combined.
 (Or if you get tired of using a spoon, just use your hands.
-I do!)
+That’s what I do!)

 Once the mixture is combined, pop it in the fridge for 10-20 minutes so that it will harden slightly.
 This will help make it easier to roll it into balls.

-Then once the mixture has cooled slightly, shape it however you please!
-I like shaping mine into 1-inch balls.
-But you can make yours smaller or larger.
-Or if you’d rather, just press the mixture into a baking dish lined with parchment paper, and you can make energy bars instead.
+Then once the mixture has cooled slightly, shape it however you please, and refrigerate in an airtight storage container.
+I like shaping my energy bites into 1-inch balls, but you can make yours smaller or larger.
+Or if you’d rather, you can press the mixture into a baking dish lined with parchment paper and you make energy bars instead of bites.
 Whatever sounds good to you!

 The best thing about this recipe is that it is super flexible as well.
 So if you are allergic to any of the ingredients, or if you are just looking for other substitution ideas, feel free to use:

 - Different (or no) chocolate: I generally use dark chocolate chips.
 But you can also substitute in any other kinds of chips (butterscotch, milk chocolate, white chocolate, cinnamon chips, etc.).
-Or if you are vegan, I recommend cacao nibs.
+Or if you are vegan, grab some vegan chocolate chips.
 Or if you don’t dig chocolate, you can leave this part out all together.